soyart/artnoi.com/artnoi.com/src/blog/2025/uerrp/index.md

     > The audiophile camp seems to put more emphasis on the pinna gain,
     > while the musicians/professionals prefer their monitors to lack the pinna gain compensation.
     >
-    > One of the most comprehensive, though not sure if bullshit,
+    > One of the most comprehensive, though I'm not sure if it's bullshit,
     > is this [Reddit post](https://www.reddit.com/r/inearfidelity/comments/1fnf3hl/why_professionalstudio_iems_have_less_pinna_gain/)

 - Nice highs.
 Not sure what to say here.